Grammar Rules: Fewer or Less

 Many people don’t realize that these two words do not share the same meaning and therefore cannot be used interchangeably.
 As a result, both fewer and less are often used incorrectly.

-The difference may be subtle but it’s significant and remarkably easy to remember.
+The difference in meaning may be subtle, but it’s significant and remarkably easy to remember.
 Let’s see what Dictionary.com has to say about these two words:

 fewer: adjective 1. of a smaller number: fewer words and more action.